4km3/hms/docs/day1/CI/slides/CI.md

 - Developers commit source code to a SCM
 - A CI tool checks out the changes uploaded to the SCM
 - It then runs a batch of tests over the new code
-- If all tests are passed, the artifacts are stored
+- If all tests are passed, the artifacts are versioned and stored
 - The feedback of the build process is made available to the developers

 ---